 There are two language constructs associated with this feature:

-Using LOOKUP on a DATASET
+Using a LOOKUP attribute on DATASET or INDEX declarations.

 Adding the LOOKUP attribute to a DATASET declaration indicates that the file layout should be looked up at compile time: